The network dedicated to innovating spaces

-Progress together on understanding the place and their dynamics
+Progress on the understanding of the spaces and their dynamics

 A cycle of 6 thematic sessions to move forward together